joonsauce/yt-to-spotify/README.md

 # yt-to-spotify
-Web front-end of the YouTube to Spotify playlist converter
+Web front-end of the YouTube to Spotify playlist converter.

-## Currently the form doesn't work (no processing for it)
+For the API, check out [this link](https://github.com/joonsauce/yt-to-spotify-api)